Picovoice/rhino/binding/flutter/README.md

 }
 ```

+Rhino accepts the following optional parameters:
-You can override the default Rhino model file and/or the inference sensitivity.
-There is also an optional `processErrorCallback`
+ - `sensitivity`: overrides the default inference sensitivity.
-that is called if there is a problem encountered while processing audio.
-These optional parameters can be passed in like so:
+ - `processErrorCallback`: called if there is a problem encountered while processing audio.

-`endpointDurationSec` indicates how much silence (in seconds) Rhino will wait for before marking the end of a spoken command.
-A lower endpoint
+ - `endpointDurationSec`: sets how much silence is required after a spoken command.
-duration reduces delay and improves responsiveness.
-A higher endpoint duration assures Rhino doesn't return inference
-pre-emptively in case the user pauses before finishing the request.

-`requireEndpoint` is the parameter which indicates if Rhino should wait for a silence before inferring context.
+ - `requireEndpoint`: indicates whether Rhino should wait for silence before returning an inference.
-If set to `true`, Rhino requires an endpoint (a chunk of silence) after the spoken command.
-If set to `false`,
-Rhino tries to detect silence, but if it cannot, it still will provide inference regardless.
-Set
-to `false` only if operating in an environment with overlapping speech (e.g. people talking in the background).

 ```dart
 const accessKey = "{ACCESS_KEY}"  // AccessKey obtained from Picovoice Console (https://console.picovoice.ai/)